ollieanwyll/aws-session-token-tool/README.md

 * Boto3 - `pip install boto3`

-* The AWS profile you wish to replace must be on the last lines of your `.aws/credentials` file.
+* The AWS profile you wish to replace must be on the last lines of your `credentials` file.

 * AWS Credentials file must be located at `~/.aws/credentials`